usdoj-crt/beta-ada/_pages/notices/_posts/2022-11-02-upcoming-changes.md

 ## What do these changes mean for users of the ADA sites?

-- When users go to ADA.gov they will see the new and improve site.
+- When users go to ADA.gov they will see the new and improved site.
 - The former ADA.gov site will be available at archive.ADA.gov.
 Archiving the former site simply means that the site will no longer be updated.

 ## What's different about the new ADA.gov?